-We all know the very likely reasons that keep us from losing weight, but have we ever thought about those unlikely reasons you’re not losing weight?
+We all know the very likely reasons that keep you from losing weight, but have you ever thought about those unlikely reasons you’re not losing weight?

 Reasons beyond “stop eating processed food” or “reduce your salt intake” or “workout more”?

-I mean, we read every article, reduce every calorie, calculate every formula and when we expect a positive result on the scale, the results are always the same.
-Disappointment.
+I mean, we’ve read every article, reduced every calorie, calculated every formula and when we expect a positive result on the scale, the results are always the same.

 Oh, the tears I’ve cried.

 When I gained 50 pounds, I knew very well how I gained it.
 That part was very easy to determine.

 I was stressed, I ate too much, drank too much, and let my weight get away from me.
 Before I knew it, I was 50 pounds heavier than I was before!

 To my complete horror, I turned into just another 40-year-old fat woman desperate to lose weight.